ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Personas.md

 ## Online Journal

-The John Reilly Center publishes an online journal, and can see needing permanent web addresses and long-term discovery services.
+The a center on campus publishes an online journal, and can see needing permanent web addresses and long-term discovery services.
 Unclear yet on content in addition to text.
 Meeting with them in mid-September.